 Digital Object Identifier (DOI)

 Ginsberg, Stephen D.; Malek-Ahmadi, Michael H.; Alldred, Melissa J.; Che, Shaoli; Elarova, Irina; Chen, Yinghua; Jeanneteau, Freddy; Kranz, Thorsten M.; Chao, Moses V.; Counts, Scott E.; and Mufson, Elliott J., "Selective Decline Of Neurotrophin And Neurotrophin Receptor Genes Within Ca1 Pyramidal Neurons And Hippocampus Proper: Correlation With Cognitive Performance And Neuropathology In Mild Cognitive Impairment And Alzheimer'S Disease" (2019).
-Neurobiology.
+Translational Neuroscience.
 343.